yatzek-zz/vim-config/README.md

 ## Features

-All extensions are included using Pathogen from the vim/bundles directory.
+All extensions are included using Pathogen from the vim/bundle directory.

 Some of them are:

 * TODO
 * Golang
 * Solarized

+## Tweaking

+To add submodule:

+	git submodule add <repo_url> vim/bundle/<plugin_folder>

+To remove submodule:

+	git submodule deinit <submodule>
+	git rm <submodule>